 For this slight momentary affliction is preparing us for an eternal weight of glory beyond all measure, because we look not at what can be seen but at what cannot be seen; for what can be seen is temporary, but what cannot be seen is eternal.

 In the first Bible quotation, the thing that is “unseen” is eternal glory, not the “better place around the bend” that Mr. Obama refers to (though it should be said that he didn’t refer to the Bible explicitly.
 This could perhaps be excused as simply a verbal allusion).
-In the second quotation, it seems that the hope we confess is the hope that we can appear without guilt before God through the intervention of our high priest, Jesus.
+In the second quotation, the hope we confess is the hope that we can appear without guilt before God through the intervention of our high priest, Jesus.
 I’m not sure what hope Mr. Obama was talking about.
 Presumably, it was not that.

 Lest you think that I’m just being hard on Mr. Obama, I am not.
 I think that it is unfortunate whenever any political figures take the Bible out of context and use it for their own ends.
 This has a very long history, but in recent memory, the national political figures who have earned the most notoriety for doing this have been Republicans.
 Here is a quote from a speech given by President Bush in 2002: